MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-python-flask-sign-in-sign-out.md

 ## Reference material

 Whereas the [identity library](https://identity-library.readthedocs.io/en/latest/) abstracts the details of the MSAL library, you can refer to the [MSAL Python documentation](/entra/msal/python/) for more information on the MSAL library.
-This reference material will help you understand how you initialize an app and acquire tokens using MSAL Python.
+This reference material helps you understand how you initialize an app and acquire tokens using MSAL Python.

 ## See also

-You may want to:

 - [Enable password reset](how-to-enable-password-reset-customers.md)